hayk9704/Hayk9704/README.md

 **MSc Economics @ AUEB** • **Open to Data Science/Data Analyst Internships in Athens**

 Hi!
 I’m Hayk, a Master’s student in Economics at the Athens University of Economics and Business (AUEB).
-I’m currently writing my dissertation on **comparing MCMC methods for a stochastic volatility model** (Python), focusing on runtime, stability, and inference quality.
-I enjoy applied econometrics, time series, and building clean, reproducible data workflows.
+I enjoy probability and stats, machine learning and applied econometrics.
+I’m currently writing my dissertation on **comparing MCMC methods for a stochastic volatility model**, focusing on runtime, stability, and inference quality.

 - 📍 Based in **Athens, Greece**; open to **part-time / internship** roles.
 - 🧠 Strong foundations in **probability**, **econometrics**, and **Bayesian methods**; hands-on **Python / SQL / R**.